AxadjonovOyatillo21/FSND-Trivia-API/README.md

 Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

-## Starting and Submitting the Project

-[Fork](https://help.github.com/en/articles/fork-a-repo) the [project repository](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter) and [Clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
-Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.
->Once you're ready, you can submit your project on the last page.

 [Backend](./backend)
 [Frontend](./frontend)